Ole Ivar Lovaas: Career

-After graduating from high school, Lovaas served in the Norwegian Air Force for 18 months.
-He was a forced farm worker during the 1940s Nazi occupation of Norway, and often said that observing the Nazis had sparked his interest in human behavior.

-He attended Luther College in Decorah, Iowa, graduating in 1951 after just one year with his B.A. in sociology.
-Lovaas received his Masters of Science in clinical psychology from the University of Washington in 1955, and his PhD in learning and clinical psychology from the same school 3 years later.
+He began attending Luther College in Decorah, Iowa, in 1950, on a violin scholarship.
+He graduated after just one year with his B.A. in sociology.
+Lovaas received his Masters of Science in clinical psychology from the University of Washington in 1955, and his PhD in learning and clinical psychology from the same school three years later.

 Early in his career, Lovaas worked at the Pinel foundation, which focused on Freudian psychoanalysis.
 After earning his PhD, he took a position at the University of Washington's Child Development Institute, where he first learned of behavior analysis.
-Lovaas began teaching at UCLA in 1961 in the Department of Psychology, where he performed research on children with autism spectrum disorder at the school's Neuropsychiatric Institute.
+Lovaas began teaching at UCLA in 1961 in the Department of Psychology, where he performed research on autistic children at the school's Neuropsychiatric Institute.
 He started an early intervention clinic at UCLA called the UCLA Young Autism Project, which provided intensive intervention inside the children's homes.
 He was named professor emeritus in 1994.
 Lovaas also established the Lovaas Institute for Early Intervention (LIFE) that provides interventions based on his research.

+He came to prominence for his work with autistic children in a 1965 feature in Life magazine.

-Lovaas taught now prominent behaviorists, such as Robert Koegel, Laura Schreibman, Tristram Smith, Doreen Granpeesheh, John McEachin, Ron Leaf, Jacquie Wynn, and thousands of UCLA students who took his "Behavior Modification" course during his 50 years of teaching.
-He also co-founded what is today the Autism Society of America (ASA), published hundreds of research articles and several books, and received many accolades for his research.
+Lovaas taught prominent behaviorists, such as Robert Koegel, Laura Schreibman, Tristram Smith, Doreen Granpeesheh, John McEachin, Ron Leaf and Jacquie Wynn, as well as thousands of UCLA students who took his "Behavior Modification" course during his 50 years of teaching.
+He also published hundreds of research articles and several books and received many accolades for his research.
 Due to this research, a number of school districts have adopted his programs.
 His work influenced how autism is treated.

+Smith worked under Lovaas as a graduate student in the 1980s and described him as having a mercurial nature in a 2010 interview conducted after Lovaas' death.
+Smith stated the following: